-According to Mind charity, one in every four people are battling a mental health issue and whilst there are many causes, work-stress can often be a trigger.
-Sometimes, it’s a case of aggravating a pre-existing issue, whilst for others, it can be the root of the problem.
-Either way – as an employer, you have a legal responsibility to support them.
+According to Mind charity, one in every four people are battling a mental health issue and while there are many causes, workplace stress can often be a trigger.
+Sometimes, it’s a case of adding pressure to a pre-existing issue, but for others, it can be the root cause of their problem.
+Either way, as an employer you have a legal responsibility to support them.

-Sometimes, half the battle is recognising that this is an issue in your office.
-Common signs can include increased absenteeism, poor concentration or low morale.
-There are a number of actions that you can put in place to help your employees in the workplace, one of which is #wellnesswednesdays.
-You may have heard of the concept before on social media platforms, but what started as a campaign to keep yourselves healthy and happy is now a global hashtag, encouraging people to put their health first.
+Sometimes, half the battle is recognising that poor mental health is an issue within your workplace.
+Common signs can include increased absenteeism, poor concentration or low morale across the workforce.
+There are a number of actions that you can put in place to help your employees as they return to work post-coronavirus, one of which is #wellnesswednesdays.
+You may have heard of the concept before on social media platforms, but what started as a campaign to keep yourselves healthy and happy is now a global phenomenon, encouraging people to put their health first.

-#wellnesswednesdays became a great opportunity for employers to get onboard with tackling mental health issues, putting forward positive initiatives that emphasize the importance of giving employees time to focus on themselves when at work.
-We all know how important it is to have some ‘me time’, a chance to step away from stressful situations and regroup your thoughts – which is arguably more essential than ever when working in a pressured environment.
+#wellnesswednesdays are a great opportunity for employers to get on board with tackling mental health issues, putting forward positive initiatives that emphasise the importance of giving employees time to focus on themselves when at work, wherever 'work' may be.
+We all know how important it is to have some ‘me time’, a chance to step away from stressful situations and regroup your thoughts, which is arguably more essential than ever when working in a pressured environment.

 With this in mind, we ask the question: should #wellnesswednesdays be compulsory?

-Research shows that providing your employees with a workplace wellness programme can positively impact your business in more ways than one.
-From a more productive working ethic, to reducing absenteeism, to improving your employees' mental health.
+Research shows that providing your employees with a workplace wellness programme positively impacts your business in more ways than one.
+From a more productive working ethic to reduced absenteeism and improved employees mental health.

 UnitedHealthcare’s 2018 survey investigated the effects of workplace wellness and found that: